 Photo Note: the photo above is my first “college”.
 Heald College was located on Van Ness in San Francisco.
 Our electronic engineering classes were all upstairs and the labs were on the first floor where pedestrians could glance in and see us learning.

-Having had all I thought I would ever need from High School, I dreaded graduating.
-Graduation was like a black hole I couldn’t see through or past.
-In 1973 I had just dodged a bullet with the cancellation of the draft for the Vietnam War (was that literal enough for you?) when I had a scary low draft number, but where was I going?
+Having endured all I thought I could from High School, I still dreaded graduating.
+Graduation was a black hole I couldn’t see through or past.
+In January 1973 I was thrilled to have dodged a bullet (perhaps a real one) with the cancellation of the Vietnam War draft when I had a scary low draft number, but where was I going?
 How would I earn my living?
-I had almost no answers and felt woefully ill equipped to answer the question.
+I had almost no idea and felt woefully ill equipped to answer the question.

-Many friends were heading to nearby Santa Rosa JC.
+Many friends were heading to nearby Santa Rosa Junior College.
 To me, this only sounded like High School part 2.
 Others were going to a real university, which I just did not see working for me.

 Navigating this next step seemed beyond my means and looking back now, I really need to sing the praise of three men who influenced this next step for me and set me on a path that I appreciate to this day.
 They were: